Felix Bressart: Career

 In Lubitsch's To Be or Not to Be (1942), he recites Shylock's famous "Hath not a Jew eyes?" speech from The Merchant of Venice.

-Other films Bressart appeared in include Blossoms in the Dust (1941), Three Hearts for Julia (1943), The Seventh Cross (1944), and Without Love (1945).
+Other films Bressart appeared in for MGM include Blossoms in the Dust (1941), Three Hearts for Julia (1943), The Seventh Cross (1944), and Without Love (1945).

 Bressart left MGM in 1945 to work for other studios.
 His first freelance job featured his largest role; he co-starred in the RKO "B" musical comedy Ding Dong Williams, filmed in April 1945.
 Bressart, billed third, played the bemused supervisor of a movie studio's music department, and appeared in formal wear to conduct an orchestral version of Chopin's Fantaisie-Impromptu.
 Bressart received special mention for his performance in this low-budget feature.

+In all, Bressart appeared in almost 40 Hollywood pictures.

+Personal life

-After almost 40 Hollywood pictures, Felix Bressart suddenly died of leukemia at the age of 57.
+Bressart suddenly died of leukemia at the age of 57.
 His last film was to be My Friend Irma (1949), the movie version of a popular radio show.
 Bressart died during production, forcing the studio to reshoot his completed scenes with Hans Conried, who was playing the same role, "Professor Kropotkin," on radio.
 In the finished film, Felix Bressart is still seen in the long shots.